girliemac/a-picture-is-worth-a-1000-words/README.md

 ```

 These are something I did while working at Slack.
 I created the zine (as physical printed books) to be distribute at Slack-sponcered events and conferences, but never get fully approved.
-Well, the world pandemic happened and we had to cancel all events anyway.
+Well, the global pandemic forced us to give up all in-person events anyway.

 The content is outdated as of 2022 so view them with cautions.